 Stage one: Complaint to the local Citizens Advice Bureau

 Write to the Chief Executive of Swansea Neath Port Talbot Citizens Advice Bureau if you wish to complain about any service from our bureau.
-You will receive an cknowledgement to your complaint within five working days.
+You will receive an acknowledgement to your complaint within five working days.
 An investigation into the circumstances surrounding your complaint will then be undertaken.
 The records of your visit will be examined to check that proper procedures were followed and the best advice given.
-The target time for responding in full to a complaint is 20 working days, though, if the issue is complicated, any delay will be explained.
+The target time for responding in full to a complaint is 8 weeks.
+If the issue is complicated, any delay will be explained.

-If your complaint is about the Chief Executive then you should write to the Chair of the Trustee Board.
+If your complaint is about the Chief Executive then you should write to the Chair of the Trustee Board at the bureau address.

-The letter you receive from the Chief Executive will also inform you of your right to ask for a review of the investigation should you not be satisfied with the outcome of stage one.
+The letter you receive from the Chief Executive (their appointed Deputy or Trustee Board Chair if they deal with this stage) will also inform you of your right to ask for a review of the investigation should you not be satisfied with the outcome of stage one.
 Details of how to do this will be provided.

 While all bureaux are members of Citizens Advice each is a separate charity run by and accountable to its own Chief Executive and board of trustees.
-This is why complaints are first handled locally and why the next stage is the responsibility of the person with the ultimate authority at a bureau, the Chair of the Trustee Board.
-(Trustees are the people who run a charity; they all give their time voluntarily.)
+This is why complaints are first handled locally and why the next stage is the responsibility of Citizens Advice as the parent body.

-Stage three: review under the direction of the Chief Executive of Citizens Advice
+Stage two: review under the direction of the Chief Executive of Citizens Advice

 You can send your complaint to Citizens Advice in a number of ways:

-(Please note that Myddelton House is not a public facing office)
+(Please note that this office is not a public facing office)